Dominion Radio Astrophysical Observatory: John A. Galt Telescope

 The John A. Galt Telescope consists of a single 25.6 m metal-mesh antenna which can be equipped to observe at 408 MHz and at 1.5, 2.7, 4.9, 6.6, and 8.4 GHz, including the hydrogen line near 1.4 GHz, the OH lines around 1.6 GHz, and the methanol line near 6.6 GHz.
 The telescope, formerly simply referred to as the 26-metre Telescope, was renamed in honour of John A. Galt, first employee and former director of the DRAO, during a special ceremony in 2014.
 The Galt telescope was used in the first successful measurements using very long baseline interferometry.

 Solar-flux monitor

 The monitor consists of two solid-surface dish antennas simultaneously observing at 10.7-cm wavelength, located near Penticton, British Columbia.

 Canadian Hydrogen Intensity Mapping Experiment

-The Canadian Hydrogen Intensity Mapping Experiment (CHIME) is a radio interferometer which will map the 21 cm line of neutral Hydrogen over the cosmological redshift range of 0.8 to 2.5.
+The Canadian Hydrogen Intensity Mapping Experiment (CHIME) is a radio interferometer which is mapping the 21 cm line of neutral Hydrogen over the cosmological redshift range of 0.8 to 2.5.
 It consists of four cylindrical reflector antennas, each 100 metres long and 20 metres wide.
-Each cylinder will have 256 dual-polarisation feed antennas spaced along the focal line.
+Each cylinder has 256 dual-polarisation feed antennas spaced along the focal line.
 Data from this telescope will be used to measure baryon acoustic oscillations, giving a length scale that can be used to measure the expansion history of the universe.